tauri-apps/tauri-docs/docs/api/config.md

 Can be any **ONE** of the following types:

-- { "use": "brownfield" } : Brownfield pattern.
+- { "use": "brownfield" }: Brownfield pattern.
-- { "use": "isolation" ,  "options": { "dir": string } } : Isolation pattern.
+- { "use": "isolation", "options": { "dir": string } }: Isolation pattern.
 Recommended for security purposes.

 <br />